Beerooke31/CupcakeSmash2025/content/step_2/_index.md

 Earlier, we mentioned that JavaScript has built in functions, but we can actually write our own too!
 This is useful because it means we can break our code into different blocks, and run some blocks over and over again, whenever we want!

-We're going to create a function called `startGame` and this is goingn to run everytime the user clicks the **Start** button.
+We're going to create a function called `startGame` and this is going to run everytime the user clicks the **Start** button.

 When we created the HTML code in the template, we actually already instructed the button to run this function when it is clicked, feel free to peek at the HTML code and see this for yourself.
 All you need to do is actually create the function, and tell it what to do.
 For now we're going to ask it to show us a message when the game has started.